Bio-Techne Corporation (TECH)'s Financial Results Comparing With Adaptive Biotechnologies Corporation (NASDAQ:ADPT) | New Business Observer

 |-4.34%

-For the past year Bio-Techne Corporation had bullish trend while Adaptive Biotechnologies Corporation had bearish trend.
+For the past year Bio-Techne Corporation has 45.21% stronger performance while Adaptive Biotechnologies Corporation has -4.34% weaker performance.

 Summary

-On 7 of the 9 factors Bio-Techne Corporation beats Adaptive Biotechnologies Corporation.
+Bio-Techne Corporation beats Adaptive Biotechnologies Corporation on 7 of the 9 factors.

 Bio-Techne Corporation, together with its subsidiaries, develops, manufactures, and sells biotechnology reagents, instruments, and clinical diagnostic controls worldwide.
 It operates through three segments: Biotechnology, Protein Platforms, and Diagnostics.
 The Biotechnology segment offers native and recombinant proteins, monoclonal and polyclonal antibodies, immunoassays, biologically active chemical compounds, and in situ genomic hybridization assays for the research and clinical diagnostics markets.
 It also provides various products, which serves as predictive biomarkers and therapeutic targets for various human diseases and conditions, including cancer, autoimmunity, diabetes, hypertension, obesity, inflammation, neurological disorders, and kidney failure.
 The Protein Platforms segment develops, manufactures, and sells tools, such as Biologics platform that enables researchers interrogate protein purity and identify contaminants during the development and production of biologics; Simple Western platform for protein analysis and identification; SimplePlex platform, an enzyme-linked immunosorbent assay for use in research and clinical diagnostics; and Single Cell Western platform to elucidate the properties of individual cells to understand cell behavior.
 The Diagnostics segment offers controls and calibrators for hematology clinical instruments; blood chemistry and blood gas quality controls, diagnostic immunoassays, and other bulk and custom reagents for the in vitro diagnostic market; bulk purified proteins, enzymes, disease-state plasmas, infectious disease antigens, and processed serums to the clinical diagnostic industry; and Paratest, a novel and convenient stool collection and test device for the veterinary market.
 The company was formerly known as Techne Corporation and changed its name to Bio-Techne Corporation in November 2014.
 Bio-Techne Corporation was founded in 1976 and is headquartered in Minneapolis, Minnesota.